 I don’t know why but they are!
 I stocked up and bought some home.

-These staple jumpers, made from Iópa wool, are known for their longevity but too their warm, breathable and showerproof qualities!
-My friends were adamant to pick one up to take home as it’s one of the cheaper places to get your hands on one!
+These staple jumpers, made from Iópa wool, are known for their longevity but also their warm, breathable and showerproof qualities!
+My friends were adamant on picking one up to take home as it’s one of the cheaper places to get your hands on one!

 Have you been to Iceland?